 - Trading Standards

-Representing the police, the deceased was under medication for Bipolar depression.
+The deceased was under medication for Bipolar depression.
 Emergency services were called to deceased home where she was in a distressed state and causing damage to the premises in the presence of her young family.
-She died shortly after arrival @ hospital.
+She died shortly after arrival at hospital.

 - HSE v Pauls Malt Ltd T/A Boormalt